Who's invited to Harry and Meghan's wedding?

 Meghan Markle's likely guests

-Markle's family is less accustomed to the spotlight than her fiance's.
-Her mother Doria Ragland, to whom Meghan has said she is very close, is expected to be at the ceremony, as is her father, Thomas Markle Sr.
+Markle's family is less accustomed to the spotlight than her fiance's but both her mother, Doria Ragland, to whom Meghan has said she is very close, and her father, Thomas Markle Sr., will play a role in the wedding.

+On the morning of May 19, a car will take Meghan and her mother together to Windsor Castle.
+Her father will then walk her down the aisle of St. George's Chapel to join the groom.

-Her parents met at a Hollywood studio in the late 1970s where he was working as a lighting director and she was a temp.
-They split when Meghan was young, but she told Vanity Fair last year that they remained on good terms as she grew up and even took vacations together as a family.
+Her parents split when Meghan was young, but she told Vanity Fair last year that they remained on good terms as she grew up and even took vacations together as a family.
+Markle and Ragland had met at a Hollywood studio in the late 1970s where he was working as a lighting director and she was a temp.

 Meghan included her mother in a list of 10 women who had changed her life for Glamour magazine last year, when she described Ragland as both a free spirit and a nurturer.
 "We can just have so much fun together, and yet, I'll still find so much solace in her support.
 That duality coexists the same way it would in a best friend," she wrote.

 The bride-to-be has a number of close friends who are very likely to have received one of the precious gilded invitations.
+However, Meghan has opted not to have a maid of honor, according to Kensington Palace.
+"She has a very close-knit group of friends and did not want to choose one over the other," said Jason Knauf, Prince Harry's communications secretary.

-One of those is Canadian stylist Jessica Mulroney, a longtime friend of Markle who, according to Vanity Fair, is helping her to plan the big event and may also be chosen as her matron of honor.
+One of those is Canadian stylist Jessica Mulroney, a longtime friend who, according to Vanity Fair, is helping her to plan the big event.

 Markle's friend from her days studying at Northwestern University, Lindsay Roth, is another likely invitee, especially since Markle was her maid of honor, according to People magazine.
 Roth told the magazine last year: "We're the kind of friends who can be 3,000 miles away and still be talking about or thinking the same thing, and even texting each other the same thing at the same time miles away."